CalSTRS: Executive staff

 In February 2002, the board appointed Jack Ehnes as chief executive officer of CalSTRS to administer the system consistent with the board's policies and rules.
 The board also selected a chief investment officer, (CIO) Christopher J. Ailman, to direct the investments of the Teachers' Retirement Fund in accordance with board policy.

-In June 2021, Jack Ehnes retired from the position, and chief operating officer Cassandra Lichnock filled the position.
+In June 2021, Ehnes retired from the position, and chief operating officer Cassandra Lichnock filled the position.

 Advisory committees

 Two advisory committees meet regularly to provide forums for active participation in the formation of CalSTRS policies and procedures.
 The Employer Advisory Committee is composed of county and district employer representatives and CalSTRS staff and meets quarterly, and the Client Advisory Committee includes CalSTRS staff and members from various organizations representing CalSTRS members and benefit recipients and meets regularly coinciding with Board meeting dates.

 Operations

 The board has supported a variety of corporate governance initiatives and actions aimed at keeping the fund stable.
 A few of the actions taken include: